-3.5 Heads of Department
+3.5 Line Managers

-Heads of Department are responsible for managing and implementing health and safety guidance and procedures in their specific departments and have an important role in providing leadership with regard to health and safety.
+Line managers are responsible for managing and implementing health and safety guidance and procedures in their specific departments and have an important role in providing leadership with regard to health and safety.

-Heads of Department are required to:
+Line Managers are required to:

-- encourage a health and safety culture where health, safety and welfare issues are seen as essential and integral parts of all School activities to ensure that health and safety issues are managed and controlled effectively; - ensure compliance with both legal and School health and safety requirements; - ensure adequate time and resources are allocated for all the requirements to be carried out; - ensure that all employees are involved by promoting two-way communication;
+- encourage a health and safety culture where health, safety and welfare issues are seen as essential and integral parts of all School activities to ensure that health and safety issues are managed and controlled effectively - ensure compliance with both legal and School health and safety requirements - ensure adequate time and resources are allocated for all the requirements to be carried out - ensure that all employees are involved by promoting two-way communication - establish local health and safety procedures and communicate them with employees and pupils, where appropriate - monitor and review health and safety performance within their department

-- establish local health and safety procedures and communicate them with employees and pupils, where appropriate; - monitor and review health and safety performance within the department; - take appropriate action when procedures have not been complied with; - co-operate with accident, incident and near miss event investigations; - ensure that relevant communications, notices and requirements are brought to the attention of, and are understood by, employees, students and visitors as appropriate and that all new employees are inducted into the requirements of the health and safety policy and any School and departmental guidelines and instructions; - liaise with the Health and Safety Officer, as appropriate; and - consider health and safety training requirements as part of Annual Review procedures.
+- take appropriate action when procedures have not been complied with - co-operate with accident, incident and near miss event investigations - ensure that relevant communications, notices and requirements are brought to the attention of, and are understood by, employees, students and visitors and that all new employees are inducted into the requirements of the Health and Safety Policy and any School and departmental guidelines and instructions - liaise with the H&S Officer, as appropriate - consider health and safety training requirements as part of Annual Review procedures.

-It is important that Heads of Department ensure that hazards are identified and that risk assessments completed are:
+It is important that Line Managers ensure that hazards are identified and that risk assessments are:

-- written to a consistent and reasonable standard; - maintained so that they reflect the current work in progress; - properly documented; and - retained for future reference and any significant issues referred to a member of the Senior Management Team or Health, Safety & Training Manager.
+- written to a consistent and reasonable standard - maintained so that they reflect the current work in progress - properly documented - retained for future reference and any significant issues are referred to a member of the SLT or H&S Officer.

-Heads of Department are operationally responsible for the implementation of all control measures in their departments identified by the risk assessment process and the effective communication of these control measures to all relevant employees, pupils, visitors and contractors.
+Line Managers are operationally responsible for the implementation of all control measures in their departments identified by the risk assessment process and the effective communication of these control measures to all relevant employees, pupils, visitors and contractors.

-The School will provide training to enable Heads of Department to effectively carry out these responsibilities and ensure compliance with statutory requirements.
+The School will provide training to enable Line Managers to effectively carry out these responsibilities and ensure compliance with statutory requirements.